triplejingle/Bingo-Event-Automated/README.md

 An plugin to play an automated bingo.
 Currently in alpha stage.
 -features
-Sends loot to the configurable server and Discord.
+Sends loot to the configurable server.
+Send screenshot to Discord; only when an item has been crossed off.
 Dynamic configuration.
 The configuration can be send from the server to the client.

 -restriction
 Only supports: